• Skip to primary navigation

 Jump to How-to Card

-Learn how to make this easy fishnet hanging planter from garden or butcher's twine for all your indoor plants.
+Learn how to make this easy DIY hanging macrame planter from garden or butcher's twine for all your indoor plants.

-I showed something similar when I created the hanging teacup planter a while back.
+I showed something similar when I created this hanging teacup planter.
 However, these are more detailed and just as easy.

 Circle of twine on bottom of upturned flower pot.